 - 4. Final exams cannot be given before their scheduled times.
 Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
 Students are to be in compliance with University, college, and departmental policies regarding Whole Person Assessment requirements.
 Students should consult the WPA handbooks for requirements regarding general education and the students' majors. - a.
 The penalty for not submitting electronically or for incorrectly submitting an WPA artifact is a zero for that assignment. - b.
 By submitting an assignment, the student gives permission for the assignment to be assessed electronically. - B. Course Policies and Procedures

-Evaluation Procedures

-Grading Procedures

-There are 600 points possible in the course as follows:
+course as follows:

-Exam 1 100 points
+100 points

-Exam 2 100 points
+100 points

-Exam 3 100 points
+100 points

-Exam 4 100 points
+100 points

-Minus Lowest of 4 exam grades -100 points
+-100 points

-Total Exam points 300 points
+300 points

-Homework/Quizzes 150 points
+150 points

-Final Exam 150 points
+150 points

-Total Points possible 600 points
+600 points

 Grades are assigned on the basis of total points earned: